Welcome to Shaykhi Academy!

 2. Deriving The Past Tense Verb From The Verbal Noun

-Similarly, deriving the past tense verb (inkasara) (انكسر) from the verbal noun (inkisaarun) (انكسارٌ) results in the stress shifting to the preceding syllable, from (sa) (سا) in the verbal noun to (ka) (ك) in the verb.
+Similarly, deriving the past tense verb (inkasara) (انكسر) from the verbal noun (inkisaarun) (انكسارٌ) results in the Nabr shifting to the preceding syllable, from (sa) (سا) in the verbal noun to (ka) (ك) in the verb.

 3. Linguistic factors